truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateHASCALE.md

 Take a screenshot of the license information found on the **Support** widget on the **System > General Settings** screen.
 You use this to verify the license after the update.

-To update your Enterprise (HA) system to the latest SCALE release, log into the SCALE UI using the virtual IP (VIP) address and then:
+To update your Enterprise (HA) system to the latest TrueNAS release, log into the TrueNAS UI using the virtual IP (VIP) address and then:

 1. Check for updates.
 Go to the main **Dashboard** and click **Check for Updates** on the **System Information** widget for the active controller.
    This opens the **System > Update** screen.
 If an update is available it displays on this screen.